The United States of Albert: Cast

+Reception

-Brendan Kelly of the Montreal Gazette panned the film, writing that Forcier's decision to cast a mixture of Québécois and European actors resulted in a distracting diversity of accents, and that it strained credulity that the American characters Albert met on his trip would all be able to speak French.
+Brendan Kelly of the Montreal Gazette panned the film, writing that Forcier's decision to cast a mixture of Québécois and European actors resulted in a distracting diversity of accents and that it strained credulity that the American characters Albert met on his trip would all be able to speak French.

 Gilles Aird received a Jutra Award nomination for Best Art Direction at the 8th Jutra Awards in 2006.
-The film was a Lumières Award nominee for Best French-Language Film at the 12th Lumières Awards in 2007.
+The film was a Lumière Award nominee for Best French-Language Film at the 12th Lumière Awards in 2007.